1926 Nassau hurricane: New Providence and Grand Bahama

-Denizens of Nassau regarded the storm as the most impactful since the 1866 hurricane, in comparison with which the former was much stronger.
-Storminess buffeted Nassau for two days, and residents endured winds of up to 135 mi/h.
-Sections of Nassau were only navigable by boat, as water lay 4 + 1/2 ft deep in streets and yards.
-Roy W. Miner, curator of lower invertebrates at the American Museum of Natural History, wrote that royal palms were shorn of their crowns, save but a few fronds, "like roosters after a cockfight"; he also noted that winds crumpled steel telegraph poles "as if made of tin", blew down centuries-old trees, and "reduced to kindling" frame buildings.
-Numerous churches received severe damage, among them masonry buildings that were stripped of their roofs or leveled.
 According to The Nassau Guardian, fierce winds flayed automobile roofs, turning them into "ribbons", and chiseled the cars' enamel; the effect on the vehicles' paint mimicked "the fire of blow lamps".
 The Tribune reported that all cropland was underwater and "faced complete destruction".
 At Adelaide Village the storm destroyed all but a single dwelling, along with the local churches, forcing their occupants to sleep underneath debris.
 38 residents feasted on fallen mangos until aid came.
-The Fort Montagu Hotel lost most of its Spanish-style roof tiles, along with a portion of the roof itself, and many of its windows and glass panes were shattered as well.
+The Fort Montagu Hotel lost most of its Spanish-style roof tiles, along with part of the roof itself, and many of its windows and glass panes were shattered as well.
 Floodwaters damaged the interior of the hotel, and strong winds knocked down every tree on its grounds.
 The Royal Victoria Hotel and Gardens incurred great damage, as did the New Colonial Hotel.
 "Great havoc" resulted at Salt Cay.
 At Fox Hill and Grant's Town the cyclone destroyed most of the homes, leaving piles of wreckage in waterlogged streets.
-In Nassau the storm also destroyed liquor warehouses on the northern side of Bay Street.
-Boats washed across Bay Street at the height of the storm; once the winds had subsided the street was filled with water to a depth of 1 ft for 1/4 mi.
-A promenade at the eastern end of the street was compared to a "vast lake", the entrance to which was obstructed by fallen trees.
+In Nassau the storm also destroyed liquor warehouses on the northern edge of Bay Street.
+Boats washed across Bay Street at the apex of the storm; once the winds had subsided the street was filled with water to a depth of 1 ft for 1/4 mi.
+A promenade at the east of the street was compared to a "vast lake", the entrance to which was obstructed by fallen trees.
 42 of the 49 watercraft in the Nassau Harbour Channel were blown ashore and wrecked.
 Piers and bathhouses were obliterated, along with other waterside structures.
 On Grand Bahama authorities concluded that winds surpassed 120 mph (195 km/h) during the hurricane.
 On the island the hurricane severely damaged or destroyed all boats, several docks, a bridge, and a church.
 A schooner, the Dauntless, sank with her crew of nine.